spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 On MacOS, the resources available to docker may need to be increased beyond the default - see CPUs and Memory settings on the Advanced tab of Docker preferences.

+All Ansible playbooks are executed based on configuration file and inventory file.
+Both files are included in the project.
+Please see more detailed description in [Ansible part of this project paragraph](#ansible-part-of-this-project) below.

 ![resources](images/resources.png)

 <a name="creating-an-application-archive-project-for-docker-from-tibco-streambase-studio-trade"></a>